Kindred Creatures

 Believing that what your dog is communicating is relevant, and being responsive to that communication can be life changing for you and your dog.

 The dog’s “point of view”!
-What does that mean?
+What exactly does that mean?

-For example, if a dog shows fear when encountering a novel object, or the vacuum, then the object or vacuum is frightening.
+For example, if a dog shows fear when encountering the vacuum or a Halloween prop, then the vacuum and prop ARE frightening.
+The fear is felt by the dog, therefore it is real.
 The human's point of view, that there is ‘nothing to be afraid of’ is not valid for the dog.

 When you want the best from your dog, do the best for your dog...